-The HELIN Library Consortium is composed of eleven academic libraries and eleven special libraries.
-The academic libraries are represented by Brown University, Bryant University, the Community College of Rhode Island, the Dominican House of Studies, Johnson & Wales University, Providence College, Rhode Island College, Roger Williams University, Salve Regina University, University of Rhode Island, and Wheaton College.
+The HELIN Library Consortium is composed of eight academic libraries.
+The academic libraries are represented by the Community College of Rhode Island, the Dominican House of Studies, Johnson & Wales University, Providence College, Rhode Island College, Roger Williams University, Salve Regina University, and Wheaton College.

 The HELIN Consortium was incorporated in 2005 and is bound by an "Agreement for Integrated Library and Information Services" signed by all parties.
-HELIN practices Policy Governance<font="x-small">® and is governed by a Policy Governance Manual that contains our mission and goals.
+HELIN practices Policy Governance® and is governed by a Policy Governance Manual that contains our mission and goals.
 HELIN has a set of Bylaws that are based upon the "Agreement for Integrated Library and Information Services," and the bylaws are an extension of that document.
 In order to support the intellectual freedom of the members of its constituent libraries the HELIN Consortium maintains a HELIN Policy on Confidentiality of Records.
 HELIN also has numerous Affinity Groups and Task Forces comprised of staff of the various member libraries.

 The HELIN Consortium was formed in 1984, when the libraries of the three state institutions of higher education, the University of Rhode Island, Rhode Island College, and the Community College of Rhode Island, began a cooperative agreement to share an automated circulation system.
 In time, the automated circulation system was replaced by a multi-functional automated library system purchased from Innovative Interfaces, Inc.

 In 2016, the HELIN Board of Directors voted to move to a new Integrated Library System.
 OCLC WorldShare Management Services (WMS) will be the new ILS for the HELIN Library Consosrtium beginning in January, 2017.